 Although the question may seem elementary, both staff and students should have an understanding of a flood event.
-According to FEMA, “Flooding is a temporary overflow of water onto land that is normally dry.
-It is the most common natural disaster in the United States,” (www.ready.gov/flood).
-Some characteristics of flooding include it origins, which can include accumulating rain or snow; storms and storm surges; and overflow from dams or water systems.
-Flooding can result from a slow-forming event or can occur quickly with flash flooding.
-Any of these scenarios can result in power outages, transportation and housing issues, as well as safety dangers to life and/or property. (www.ready.gov/flood).
+FEMA states, “Flooding is a temporary overflow of water onto land that is normally dry.
+It is the most common natural disaster in the United States” (www.ready.gov/flood).
+Some flooding characteristics include accumulating rain or snow, storms, storm surges, and overflow from dams or water systems.
+Flooding can result from a slow-forming event or quickly occur with flash flooding.
+Any of these scenarios can result in power outages, transportation, housing issues, and safety dangers to life and/or property. (www.ready.gov/flood).

-Because flooding is unpredictable in scope and severity, the best course of preliminary preparedness is to implement a safety plan before a flooding event.
-Benjamin Franklin’s adage that, “an ounce of prevention is worth a pound of cure,” (learningenglish.voanews.com) could not be more true when dealing with natural disasters.
+Because flooding is unpredictable in scope and severity, the best course of preliminary preparedness is implementing a safety plan before a flooding event.
+Benjamin Franklin’s adage that “an ounce of prevention is worth a pound of cure” could not be more true when dealing with natural disasters.
 As a school administrator, be sure you are diligent in preparation.

 How to Prepare for a Flood

 Regular Assessment – Locating and correcting drainage issues, sump pump performance, and sewer line backup is vital to protecting your school’s structures.

 Offsite Record Retention – Install or purchase an off-site storage facility for all school electronic records.
 This is important for records retention and communications with parents and students after a flooding catastrophe.